gregv21v/Compact-Farmer/readme.md

 * Add diseases to the game.
 * Create a button that when clicked, centers the map on its center tile
 * Make it so that you can load a Block or Item from a file
+* Add autosave
+* Add more content
+* Work on centering buttons on main page